Recruit a New Apprentice

 Budgeting for an apprentice

-Apprenticeships are coordinated by the central HR team and are funded by the Apprenticeship Levy which means there are no additional costs to departments for the training.
+Apprenticeships are coordinated by the central HR team and training is funded by the Apprenticeship Levy.
 Please refer to the Government guidance on how apprenticeship levy funding works.
 The department may also receive incentive payments for recruiting apprentices.

 Expenses